phil-taylor-sj/FlowStim/README.md

 This project was inspired by the 'coding advanture' of [Sebastian Lague](https://www.youtube.com/watch?v=rSKMYc1CQHE).
 In that case, the [Smooth Particle Hydrodynamic (SPH)](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) method was implemented with Unity and C# to create a multiphase fluid render.

-### Overview
+### The Physics?

-The finite-volume method is a technique for solving the Navier-Stokes equations.
+The Finite-Volume Method is a mesh based approach to solving the momentum-conservation equation for fluid flow.
+The domain is divided into a number of control volumes (Cells), which are connected through adjoinitng Faces.

 ### Organisation